AbdullahK-Dev/Goldbach_Conjecture/README.md

+## Overview

+This project investigates the Goldbach Conjecture which states every even number > 2 can be written as the sum of 2 prime numbers.
+Currently the program takes an even input and generates goldbach pairs for every even number up until the input storing each pair with the even number.

+## Learning Objectives

+- Improve my understanding of Git and Github.
+- Gain expereince with working with large numerical ranges.
+- Practise debugging and fixing errors.

+## Technical Implementation

+The program must be able to handle large ranges of even numbers making effecint algorithm design key.
+Overall to find Goldbach Pairs the program first generates all the prime numbers until the limit which is the even number that the user inputs.
+Using the array with all the prime numbers the program finds the difference between the first prime in the array and the current even number.
+If the difference is prime then we have found our GoldBach Pair, else we continue to iterate through the prime numbers array.
+Once a Goldbach Pair has been found the program moves to the next even number and repeats this process until all pairs have been found.

+- a
+- a

+## Code Quality and Maintainability

+- a
+- a

+## Future Improvements

+- a
+- a

-I am attempting to make an algorithm that tests Goldbach's Conjecture(every even number > 2 can be written as the sum of 2 prime numbers, for example "8 = 5 + 3").
+I am attempting to make an algorithm that tests Goldbach's Conjecture, for example "8 = 5 + 3").

 The goal of this project is to help me improve core skills of programing, specifically readability and effencincy when writing code.
 Also its a fun puzzle :D